← Back to Projects

 • Unpredictable Latency: "Thinking" phases for frontier models can last up to 2-3 minutes, causing idle timeout disconnects at the load balancer level.

-• Lack of Unified Observability: Token usage, latency distribution, and error rates are fragmented without centralized control.
+• Lack of Unified Observability: Usage volume, latency distribution, and error rates are fragmented without centralized control.

 Businesses need a single Gateway that provides a unified OpenAI-compatible API, transparent routing between providers, resilience to network anomalies, and strict consistency of distributed state across nodes.